Check out our festive offers and get 15% off these selected guidebooks using the code XMAS15.

 How long is the GR20 Corsica?

 The GR20 Corsica is a 190km (118 mile) trail that starts in Calenzana and finishes in Conca.
+It is considered to be one of the most difficult hiking trails in Europe.
 The ‘classic’ route can be covered in a fortnight, but discerning trekkers will be happy to include variations, such as climbing some of the nearby mountains or visiting nearby villages.

 The most straightforward way to trek the GR20 is north to south, on the main red/white flashed waymarked trail from Calinzana to Conca, taking about two weeks to cover the distance.
 Be sure to build in a few spare days in case they are needed.